yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

       - `"Default"`: "A versatile and neutral theme with light grey backgrounds, dark grey text, and a classic blue accent for calls to action.
 Suitable for a wide range of stores needing a clean, professional look."
       - `"MinimalistWarm"`: "A clean, modern, and airy theme with off-white and cream backgrounds, warm grey text, and a touch of earthy terracotta for highlights.
 Ideal for designs that feel calm, organic, or subtly sophisticated."
       - `"ecoFriendlyHealth"`: "A calming and natural theme using earthy tones, soft greens, and off-whites.
 Perfect for stores emphasizing organic, sustainable, or health-focused products, creating a wholesome and trustworthy feel."
+      - `"LinenOlive"`: "A grounded and earthy theme with soft linen backgrounds, deep grey text, and a natural olive green accent.
+Great for artisanal or eco-conscious brands that want to feel rustic yet refined."
+      - `"PorcelainCoral"`: "A fresh and delicate theme with porcelain white backgrounds, navy-toned text, and soft coral accents.
+Ideal for wellness, beauty, or boutique brands looking for elegance with a gentle pop."
+      - `"CloudSky"`: "A crisp and breathable theme with sky-blue accents, soft navy text, and cool white tones.
+Perfect for modern digital stores that want to feel lightweight, clean, and tech-savvy."
+      - `"EggshellAmber"`: "A warm and inviting palette featuring creamy backgrounds, rich brown text, and golden amber highlights.
+Great for cozy lifestyle stores or heritage-inspired brands."
+      - `"IvoryRose"`: "A romantic and gentle palette with blush undertones, ivory backdrops, and rose-pink accents.
+Ideal for fashion, personal care, or creator stores with a soft, emotional tone."
+      - `"WhiteLime"`: "A bold and bright theme with crisp white backgrounds, charcoal text, and vibrant lime green for standout CTAs.
+Great for energetic brands, Gen Z products, or sustainability-focused items."
+      - `"ParchmentCyan"`: "A clean and professional theme with parchment-like backgrounds, charcoal text, and a bright cyan pop.
+Fits well with tech, education, or service-oriented shops."
+      - `"SnowViolet"`: "A minimalist and expressive theme with white-on-white layers, cool violet buttons, and deep grey text.
+Great for art, design-forward brands, or modern personal portfolios."
+      - `"CharcoalMint"`: "A sleek dark mode palette with charcoal backdrops, mint green CTAs, and bright text for contrast.
+Ideal for modern wellness, SaaS, or premium night-mode experiences."
+      - `"ObsidianSky"`: "A techy dark theme with obsidian black bases, cool blue buttons, and light steel text.
+Perfect for software, developer tools, or edgy fashion brands."
+      - `"GraphiteLemon"`: "A bold and punchy dark mode with graphite greys, clean yellow highlights, and a strong contrast ratio.
+Great for DTC or creator brands looking for energy in a dark aesthetic."
+      - `"SlatePeach"`: "A cozy dark palette with desaturated navy tones, soft peach accents, and airy text.
+Ideal for indie brands, lifestyle products, or any store that wants to feel warm yet modern."
 - **Hardcoded Values**:
   - Use hardcoded values for `"logo"` and `"ogimage"` as specified:
     - `"logo"`: { "width": 1024, "height": 1024, "imageUrl": "https://yns.app/icon.png" }